nextflow-io/nextflow/docs/azure.rst

-azure.batch.pools.<name>.vmCount                Specify the number of virtual machines provisioned by the pool identified with ``<name>``. azure.batch.pools.<name>.maxVmCount             Specify the max of virtual machine when using auto scale option. azure.batch.pools.<name>.autoScale              Enable autoscaling feature for the pool identified with ``<name>``. azure.batch.pools.<name>.scaleFormula           Specify the scale formula for the pool identified with ``<name>``.
+azure.batch.pools.<name>.vmCount                Specify the number of virtual machines provisioned by the pool identified with ``<name>``. azure.batch.pools.<name>.maxVmCount             Specify the max of virtual machine when using auto scale option. azure.batch.pools.<name>.autoScale              Enable autoscaling feature for the pool identified with ``<name>``. azure.batch.pools.<name>.fileShareRootPath      If mounting File Shares, this is the internal root mounting point.
+Must be ``/mnt/resource/batch/tasks/fsmounts`` for CentOS nodes or ``/mnt/batch/tasks/fsmounts`` for Ubuntu nodes (default is for CentOS). azure.batch.pools.<name>.scaleFormula           Specify the scale formula for the pool identified with ``<name>``.
 See Azure Batch `scaling documentation <https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling>`_ for details. azure.batch.pools.<name>.scaleInterval          Specify the interval at which to automatically adjust the Pool size according to the autoscale formula.
 The minimum and maximum value are 5 minutes and 168 hours respectively (default: `10 mins`). azure.batch.pools.<name>.schedulePolicy         Specify the scheduling policy for the pool identified with ``<name>``.
 It can be either ``spread`` or ``pack`` (default: ``spread``).